alnn/node-vpn-gate/README.md

 $ sudo vpn-gate japan
 ```

-Also you can specify port number for browser interface, by default it will be 3333
+Also you can specify port number for web interface, by default it will be 3333
 ```bash
 $ sudo vpn-gate jp -p 9000
 ```